slidingsoul/blogblogblog/content/posts/no-more-no-music/index.md

 Things completely changed when I decided to try **Spotify**.
 It brought a groundbreaking change in my music-listening activity.
 It was a pandemic season back then and all of my classes in Senior High School were held online.
 Boy, oh boy, I listened to music every time I used my laptop/PC.
 I didn't even care if it was an exam, **very important learning session** or just a seminar, whatever happened, I thought I was okay if I wear my earphone with music blasting to my ears.
 I was hardwired to double-click Spotify on my desktop whenever I open my device, plug in an earphone, and start jamming.
 Even better (so I thought), Spotify has this fantastic recommendation feature where I could find songs similar to those in my playlist, how cool is that?
 ## Change of Heart
 Over the years, I became aware that I had been more emotional, agitated, and unable to keep my focus for an extended amount of time (I still can't even focus without my pomodoro timer).
 Aside from doom-scrolling, I hypothesized that *excessively* listening to music caused it.
 Therefore, I decided to take a break, for an indefinite amount of time.
 It has been about 1 month now and...I do feel a little bit better.
 I can hear what other people talk about without asking them to repeat it and I have never been feeling this calm.
 Whenever the urge creeps into my head, I divert it by listening to podcasts, and white noise.
 I am planning to continue on because well...it keeps getting better day by day.
+## **Change of Heart Number 2**
+> Edit on 17th June 2025

+I WAS WRONG.
+IT'S A TERRIBLE IDEA.
+SORRY GUYS.
+During about 2 months to my music abstinence, I kinda lost myself.
+I'm so tired because of my internship and thesis and I don't have any short form of entertainment.
+Now I want to share to a few songs I like to listen to
+- "Jika Bersamamu" by Timun Jelita
+- "EVERYTHING" by The Black Skirts
+- "Aruarian Dance" by Nujabes
+- "What Is Love?" by TWICE (yes)
+- "Kembali Bertahan" by Ungu (heck yeah)